 We offer a range of competitively priced insurance policies to suit all circumstances.
 As a new driver, you can choose from our third party, third party fire and theft, comprehensive or telematics insurance.

 If you're a little confused as to what's covered by each policy, let us help.
 Third party is the most basic level of insurance and covers you against damage to other people's cars and property.
 This is often, but not always, the cheapest level of cover.

 One step up is third party fire & theft, which offers all the protection of a third party policy plus coverage for your car if it's stolen or involved in a fire.

 Comprehensive insurance provides all round protection for you and your car, as well as other people and their cars.
-There's also telematics insurance, which is a great solution for new drivers as it calculates a premium based on your driving style.
-This means the safer you are on the roads, the less you pay for your car insurance.
+There's also Hastings Direct YouDrive insurance, which is a great way for good drivers to get a price that also takes into account how you drive.
+This means if you drive well, you'll keep getting a great price for your car insurance year after year.

 Here at Hastings Direct, we understand that no two drivers are the same.
 That's why we allow our customers to personalise their policies, selecting from a range of optional additional products such as key protection and breakdown cover.

 All information is correct at time of publication.
 Hastings Direct cannot be held responsible for any misinformation displayed.